 Ask any professional job interviewer and they’ll tell you: what the world really needs is a new breed of job hunter who ditches traditionally accepted methods of resume writing in favor of approaches that actually match today’s hiring practices.

 This isn’t to say that the resume is dead.
-It just serves to point out that many freelance job seekers are pursuing outdated methods in their resumes that could actually be hurting their chances at finding work.
-To help underline some important freelance resume writing tips, we give you the top five most persistent resume lies and myths about resume presentation.
+It just serves to point out that many job seekers are pursuing outdated methods in crafting their resumes that could actually be hurting their chances at finding work.
+To help underline some important resume writing tips, we give you the top five most persistent resume lies and myths about resume presentation.

-5 Resume Lies
+5 Resume Lies You Shouldn't Listen To

 #1: A Good Resume Requires an Objective

-#2: References Should be Included
+#2: References Should Be Included

-Contemporary freelance resume writing tips suggest that you should leave your references off your resume and replace them with a statement that says something like “References available upon request.”
+Contemporary resume writing tips suggest that you should leave your references off your resume and replace them with a statement that says something like “References available upon request.”
 This is no longer necessary.
 Employers assume you will provide references if you are asked.
 So delete references and references to references.
 Understand?

 #3: It’s Okay to Use the Same Resume for Different Jobs